 - If you have been asked to attend the police station by appointment, for example for an interview under caution (also called a caution +3 interview) we will arrange to come with you.

-- Where appropriate we will provide continued advice and assistance without charge whilst the police consider whether you will be charged for an offence.
+- Where appropriate, we will provide continued advice and assistance without charging the fees for criminal lawyer’s services whilst the police consider whether you will be charged for an offence.

 - Some of our clients require more assistance and support, and choose to pay privately for our attendance at the police station and for our advice pending any criminal charge.

 - Our solicitors and barristers are able to provide practical advice and support during this difficult time.
 If appropriate, we can make written representations to the police on your behalf.

 - Our fees for criminal lawyers range from £150 to £300 (excluding VAT) depending on their experience.

 Magistrates / Crown Court

 - Legal aid is available for some Magistrate Court cases, however it is subject to a ‘merits’ test and a ‘means’ test.

 - The ‘merits’ test looks at the nature of the case and decides whether it is appropriate for that case to be paid for from the public purse.

 - The ‘means’ test considers your financial situation, and that of your husband/wife/partner.
 In the Magistrates Court, if you fail the ‘means’ test you are not eligible for legal aid.